dsoprea/go-logging/README.md

 func (dla *DummyLogAdapter) Errorf(lc *LogContext, message *string) error {

 }

-func (dla *DummyLogAdapter) Criticalf(lc *LogContext, message *string) error {

-}
 ```

 There are a couple of ways to tell Logger to use a specific adapter:

-1. Instead of calling `log.NewLogger(noun string)`, call `log.NewLoggerWithAdapter(noun string, adapterName string)` and provide a struct of your adapter type.
+1. Instead of calling `log.NewLogger(noun string)`, call `log.NewLoggerWithAdapter(noun string, adapterName string)`.
-2. Register a factory type for your adapter and set the name of the adapter into your YAML configuration (under `env_variables`).
+2. Register a factory type for your adapter and set the name of the adapter from your configuration.

 The factory must satisfy the *AdapterMaker* interface: